-Each year the Knox County Health Department (KCHD) partners with Knox County elementary and middle schools, private schools, Head Starts, and child care facilities to offer influenza vaccinations or FluMist in the school setting to eligible children ages 6 months to 19 years of age.
+The Knox County Health Department (KCHD) is again partnering with Knox County elementary and middle schools, private schools, Head Starts, and child care facilities to offer influenza vaccinations or FluMist in the school setting to eligible children.
 Influenza usually enters a community through children, and children are known to be the major transmitter of flu to other persons.
 This collaborative effort creates a healthier community and helps keep our children in school and schools open.

-In an effort to sustain the program and remove barriers to vaccination for all kids, KCHD utilizes multiple funding methods.
-One method is to bill insurance for the vaccination.
-If parents/guardians have insurance, they can complete the insurance information on the consent form.
-We will not send a bill to parents/guardians; we will only bill the insurance company.
-Another method is through donations by local organizations and individuals.
-We have partnered with the Metropolitan Drug Commission , a 501c3, to accept charitable donations for the vaccination program.
-The donations are tax deductible.
-On the electronic consent form, there is an opportunity for participants to donate money to cover the costs for children who do not have insurance.
+In an effort to sustain the program and remove barriers to vaccination for all kids, KCHD is billing insurance for the vaccination.
+If parents/guardians have insurance, they should complete the insurance information on the consent form.
+We will not send a bill to parents/guardians or charge a co-pay; we will only bill the insurance company.

 No child will be vaccinated without a completed, signed and returned consent form.
 You may complete the form online at https://www.surveymonkey.com/s/KCHDInfluenzaConsent2014.
 This feature should be a time-saver for parents and will enable health department staff to more efficiently manage this complex program.
 Your participation in the online process is greatly appreciated.